-For example, suppose we add a single point at infinity (called ∞ as usual) to the real numbers.
+For example, suppose we add a single point at infinity (called $\infty$ as usual) to the real numbers.
 If f is a real-valued rational function of the form f(t) = p(t)/q(t), where p and q are polynomials with no common factors and q is not identically zero, then strictly speaking f is not definable at the roots of q.
-However, an inspection of the graph of f suggests defining its value at these points to be ∞ , and if this is done the function is also continuous at the roots of q (in an appropriate sense).
-Proceeding further along these lines, one can even define $f(\infty)$ in such a way that f is continuous at ∞ ; the limit value may be a finite number or ∞ , depending upon whether or not the degree of p is less than or equal to the degree of q (in which case the limit value is finite).
+However, an inspection of the graph of f suggests defining its value at these points to be $\infty$ , and if this is done the function is also continuous at the roots of q (in an appropriate sense).
+Proceeding further along these lines, one can even define $f(\infty)$ in such a way that f is continuous at $\infty$ ; the limit value may be a finite number or $\infty$ , depending upon whether or not the degree of p is less than or equal to the degree of q (in which case the limit value is finite; see Exercise 6 for more on this) or the degree of p is greater than the degree of q (in which case the limit value is infinite).